 Traction Devices

-These turn many boots into multitools that can competently move across slippery surfaces, crusted snow, and glare ice.
+These turn many boots into multitools that can competently move across slippery surfaces, crusted snow, and glazed ice.
 There are many options, and those with miniature cleats or crampons allow safer travel.
 Check out our guide to the best winter traction devices for a full discussion and list of our favorites.

 These devices are convenient to carry, use, and then repack.
 Plan to spend between $40 and $120.
 Strong choices include the Kahtoola MICROspikes Traction System and the Korkers Ice Walker, both at about $70.